jgomo3/nebrios_docs/source/rules/registration.rst

 .. code-block:: python

     class my_class_name(NebriOS):
-        listens_to == ['some_value']
+        listens_to == ['key']

-"some\_value" is the KVP that you are telling your system to react to.
+"key" is the Key from a KVP that you are telling your system to react to.
 As an example, let's say we want to watch vacation\_request KVP.
-That way, if anyone sent in an email to your Nebri OS Inbox with something like "vacation\_request := True", the script would wake up, and try to move on.
+That way, if anyone sent in an email to your Nebri OS Inbox with something like "vacation\_request := True", the script would wake up and run it's check.

 Listening to multiple KVPs looks like this:

 .. code-block:: python

-    listens_to == ['some_value', 'foo', 'bar']
+    listens_to == ['key_A', 'key_B', 'key_C']

 If any one of those KVPs were to change, the script would wake up.

-.. note:: You can listen to every single KVP using the wild card: listens_to == ['\*']
+.. note:: You can listen to every single KVP using the wild card: listens_to == ['\*'].
+The emphasis here would be on finding values who's keys you don't know.

 Schedule
 ========